dhis2/dhis2-java-client/README.md

 Dhis2 dhis2 = new Dhis2( config );
 ```

-The name of the session cookie used by the DHIS 2 API is `JSESSIONID`, and can typically be retrieved from the `Cookie` HTTP request header sent with DHIS 2 API requests.
+The name of the session cookie used by the DHIS 2 API is `JSESSIONID`.
+The value can typically be retrieved from the `Cookie` HTTP request header sent with DHIS 2 API requests.

 ## Usage